 Instead of manually crafting migration files and mucking about with version numbers, you can do the following.

-- use migra to generate the changes required to move your production database to the new intended state. edit this script as necessary and add it to source control
+- Generate the changes required to move your production database to the new intended state. edit this script as necessary and add it to source control

-- then applies the scripts, tests the schema again to check the script has resulted in the correct structure, then deploys the rest of the app as usual.
+- Apply the scripts, test the schema again to check the script has resulted in the correct structure, then deploy the rest of the app as usual.

 The flow with a database-centric application might look like this:

-- subsequently, apply the generated migration script on the production database.
+- Deploy the application subsequently, apply the generated migration script on the production database.